 What are Assessments?

 Assessments can help identify students at risk of reading difficulty, formally diagnose the presence of dyslexia as a Specific Learning Disability (SLD), and ensure that students have access to the appropriate interventions that will allow for progress.
-In other words, assessments are essential for both screening and diagnosing dyslexia.

 Why are formal evaluations important?